Xceptance/xlt-documentation/content/en/load-testing/Manual/480-test-suite-configuration.md

 ### Requesting secret properties

-Test cases may wish to ensure that certain properties are only used, if they are configured as secret properties (e.g. to prevent leaking credentials in reports circulated to a wider audience).
+Test cases may wish to ensure that certain properties are only used if they are configured as secret properties (e.g. to prevent leaking credentials in reports circulated to a wider audience).
 If the test code requests the property with the `secret.` prefix, the corresponding public property will *NOT* be returned, even if it exists.
-While this does not prevent the public property from being configured and possibly leaked in the test results, it does ensure, that the test will not use this property, most likely causing it to fail and making the result useless anyway.
+While this does not prevent the public property from being configured and possibly leaked in the test results, it does ensure that the test will not use this property, most likely causing it to fail and making the result useless anyway.

 ## Including Additional Property Files